CRM · Aurora

 How to choose a developer in Aurora

 The right team has built quote-to-cash for a distributor or manufacturer, not just marketing CRMs.
 Make them quote a real SKU live, pulling stock and freight, before you sign.
 Ask how they'll sync with your ERP software and inventory management software so the CRM isn't a fourth version of the truth.
-A good build here usually touches your business intelligence dashboards too, because the sales data finally becomes trustworthy enough to report on.
+A good build here usually touches your business intelligence (BI) dashboards too, because the sales data finally becomes trustworthy enough to report on.

 Red flags when hiring (and what to ask instead)